MBCProject/mbc-markdown/anti-behavioral-analysis/detect-debugger.md

 * **Process Environment Block**: The Process Environment Block (PEB) is a Windows data structure associated with each process that contains several fields, such as "BeingDebugged," "NtGlobalFlag," and "IsDebugged".
 Testing the value of this PEB field of a particular process can indicate whether the process is being debugged.
 Testing "BeingDebugged" is equivalent to using the kernel32!IsDebuggerPresent API call (see next method).

-* **kernel32!IsDebuggerPresent**: The kernel32!IsDebuggerPresent API function call checks the PEB BeingDebugged flag to see if the calling process is being debugged.
+* **IsDebuggerPresent**: The kernel32!IsDebuggerPresent API function call checks the PEB BeingDebugged flag to see if the calling process is being debugged.
 It returns 1 if the process is being debugged, 0 otherwise.
 This is one of the most common ways of debugger detection. .

 * **ProcessHeap**: Process heaps are affected by debuggers.
 Malware can detect a debugger by checking heap header fields such as Flags (debugger present if value greater than 2) or ForceFlags (debugger present if value greater than 0).

 * **NtQueryInformationProcess**: Calling NtQueryInformationProcess with its ProcessInformationClass parameter set to 0x07 (ProcessDebugPort constant) will cause the system to set ProcessInformation to -1 if the process is being debugged.
 Calling with ProcessInformationClass set to 0x0E (ProcessDebugFlags) or 0x11 (ProcessDebugObject) are used similarly.
 Testing "ProcessDebugPort" is equivalent to using the kernel32!CheckRemoteDebuggerPresent API call (see next method).

-* **kernel32!CheckRemoteDebuggerPresent**: The kernel32!CheckRemoteDebuggerPresent function calls NtQueryInformationProcess with ProcessInformationClass parameter set to 7 (ProcessDebugPort constant).
+* **CheckRemoteDebuggerPresent**: The kernel32!CheckRemoteDebuggerPresent function calls NtQueryInformationProcess with ProcessInformationClass parameter set to 7 (ProcessDebugPort constant).

 * **WudfIsAnyDebuggerPresent**: WudfIsAnyDebuggerPresent, WudfIsKernelDebuggerPresent, WudfIsUserDebuggerPresent